GoogleContainerTools/kaniko/README.md

 This flag takes a single snapshot of the filesystem at the end of the build, so only one layer will be appended to the base image.

+#### Flag `--skip-snapshot`

+This flag allows users to skip all snapshots during the build process.
+Enabling this flag ensures that no snapshots are taken, potentially speeding up the build process.

 #### Flag `--skip-push-permission-check`